ndelaneybusch/homebuyR/README.md

 ### Using the Function Library

-You can also use homebuyR’s functions programmatically for custom
+You can also use homebuyR's functions programmatically for custom
 analyses:

 ``` r